 Dakota County has six regional and county parks.
-These parks offer more natural surface trails than any other county.
+These parks offer more natural surface hiking trails than any other metro county.
 That means a much more relaxing hike or run than when you constantly have to be alert for traffic on wheels!

 Lake Byllesby Regional Park (Cannon Falls)

 Lebanon Hills Regional Park (Eagen/Apple Valley)

-Lebanon Hills, at 2,000 acres, is one of the largest regional parks in the Twin Cities and offers a fantastic trail system, including over 20 miles of hiking trails, 8 lakes and a couple ponds.
+Lebanon Hills, at 2,000 acres, is one of the largest regional parks in the Twin Cities and offers a fantastic hiking trail system, including over 20 miles of hiking trails, 8 lakes and a couple ponds.

 The Park is divided between an east and west section, with Pilot Knob Road splitting the two.
-Here’s the map.
+Here’s the summer map.
 The first page shows the west side with its 5+ miles of trails in the single-track bike park (also open to hikers).

 And here’s another map—a topographical, high-resolution map of both sections (be patient as it takes a while to load!).